 This is the most obvious point if you want your website visitor to ‘BOOK NOW’ — show them what they’ll be getting as part of the deal.
-Ensure that your pictures don’t just focus on the environment or location – demonstrate what you can do for them.
+Ensure that your pictures don’t just focus on the environment or location: demonstrate what you can do for them.
 This could be a great photo of you or your tour guides interacting with the guests or pointing out a hidden gem.
 Maybe you can give them a free gift in exchange for booking online?
 Or take them to a ‘secret’ location?
-The more that they ‘get back’ from your company the more they’ll want to give.
-Evans Guides in Berlin don’t wait for people to book a tour, instead they give people a free guide to the city for signing up to their newsletter.
+The more that they ‘get back’ from your company, the more they’ll want to give.
+Evans Guide(opens in a new tab) in Berlin doesn’t wait for people to book a tour; instead, they give people a free guide to the city for signing up to their newsletter.
 Who will these people book their tours with?

-As much as you can – demonstrate that people who are ‘like your target customer’ book these tours and experiences with you.
-Use testimonials throughout your site and keep them relevant to your target market and to the tour page your visitor is viewing.
+As much as you can, demonstrate that people who are like your target customer book these tours and experiences with you.
+Use testimonials throughout your site, and keep them relevant to your target market and to the tour page your visitor is viewing.
 If they know other people are booking your tours, they will feel less anxiety about booking the tour themselves.
 Aside from testimonials, think about the pictures that you use on your website.
-If you offer city bike tours for example, don’t just feature young, fit cyclists who spend everyday in the gym.
-Show the customer who may be worrying that the tour is suitable for them too.
-La Bicicleta Verde in Chile gets the balance spot on.
-In addition to boasting Paul McCartney and Steven Tyler amongst their guests, they have pictures of families, middle-aged couples and younger travelers to demonstrate they can accommodate all-comers.
+If you offer city bike tours, for example, don’t just feature young, fit cyclists who spend everyday in the gym.
+Show the customer who may be worrying that the tour is suitable for them, too.
+La Bicicleta Verde(opens in a new tab) in Chile gets the balance spot on.
+In addition to boasting Paul McCartney and Steven Tyler amongst their guests, they have pictures of families, middle-aged couples and younger travelers to demonstrate that they can accommodate all ages.

-So there you have it, Robert Cialdini’s Science of Persuasion applied to your tourism site to sell more tours.
-Don’t just limit their application to your website, use them as often as you can.
-If you’ve got any more suggestions about how these techniques can be applied to your tourism website, or you’ve already applied them successfully, then drop me an email at email@example.com.
+So there you have it — Robert Cialdini’s science of persuasion applied to your tourism site to sell more tours.
+Don’t just limit their application to your website; use them as often as you can.